Bobsleponge/LittleHarvest/PERFORMANCE_OPTIMIZATIONS.md

 # Performance Optimizations Summary

 ## Overview
-This document outlines the comprehensive performance optimizations implemented to improve the Tiny Tastes application's speed and efficiency.
+This document outlines the comprehensive performance optimizations implemented to improve the Little Harvest application's speed and efficiency.

 ## 🚀 Key Optimizations Implemented